A family guide to road tripping the Olympic National Park & Olympic Peninsula, Washington

 There is no way to cut through the middle of the Olympic Peninsula.
 The only road around the Olympic National Park is U.S. Route 101, which takes you on a circular loop, with turnoffs approximately 15 to 45 minutes long each into the various parts of the park.

-To simply complete the loop will take at least 3 hours – scenic yes, but you really want to take the turns and make several stops to benefit completely from your Olympic Peninsula experience.
-It doesn’t matter if you tackle the loop in a clockwise or anti-clockwise direction, we’d base it on your accommodation locations.
+Simply completing the loop will take at least 3 hours – scenic, yes, but you really want to take turns and make several stops to benefit completely from your Olympic Peninsula experience.
+It doesn’t matter if you tackle the loop in a clockwise or anti-clockwise direction; we’d base it on your accommodation locations.